 Our audioguide is free to use and will give you a deeper dive into the exhibition

-Rather than offering easy answers, the exhibition opens space for critical reflection and invites us to consider the possibility of a different future.
-Is violence an unavoidable part of human nature?
-Can peace be something more than the absence of conflict?
-Can we imagine a peace built on care, justice, and belonging?
-In a time of global disorder, War is Peace? challenges us to confront uncomfortable truths and envision paths toward peace that we may not yet have the words to describe.
+Is violence an inevitable part of human nature?
+Can peace be more than just the absence of conflict?
+Can we imagine a peace founded on care, justice, and belonging?
+In a time of global disorder, War is Peace? challenges us to confront uncomfortable truths and envision paths to peace that we may not yet have words for.

 Share: